 1. I’ll help you ask the right questions.

 Learning only happens when it has to happen—only when people feel truly alarmed or intrigued, curious or perplexed.
-To convey a new and powerful idea, you don’t need “messaging”—you need a way to make people ask the question that your idea can answer.
-After many years of teaching new ideas to everyone from grad students to lobbyists, I know how to lead people to ask the questions they didn’t know they had.
+To get your big idea across, you need a way to make people ask the question that your idea can answer.
+After many years of teaching new ideas to everyone from grad students to lobbyists, I can help you frame the questions that open minds and hearts to learning.

 2. I GET WHY THIS IS TOUGH.

 Communicating isn’t hard because you’re doing something wrong.
 Communicating is hard because it’s hard.